hardwarelayer/tientn-jboard-game/README.md

 ... so I think it's time to craft a game of my imagination.

-A board based, turn based war game, made for desktop, more targeted to local play, multiple turns play, machine generated newspaper with articles on each turn, territory building, language learning feature, coded in Java using Swing and Docker instances.
+A turn based strategy war game:

+-Use the infamous tripleA engine

+-Made for desktop

+-Targeted to local play vs AI

+-Long sequence play

+-Special made AI opponents

+-Machine generated historic like newspaper on world events

+-Territory/city building

+-Spend jCoin to build

+-Earn jCoin by learning / playing

+Implemented in Java using Swing and Docker instances.
 The opponent AI is now developed toward local long sequences play, can build territories, and saving computer's resources by limiting prediction / learning on every steps.
 AI now became more dangerous and can crush human in just one or two turns, if careless.

 Game play with my new resource, a special jCoin, with can be earned by other activities inside/outside the game.